(Disclosure: The Amazon links to books on this post are Amazon affiliate links. You can read more about this on my Disclosures page)

 There’s plenty more to read, and Olen has pages upon pages of references and notes to back up her information.

 Reading this book was a bit depressing, because it reminded me of quite a few of the harsh realities of personal finance.
-She doesn’t quite present any “answers” to all these problems, though she does list a few suggestions on her website as to what should be done.
+She doesn’t quite present any “answers” to all these problems, though she does list a few suggestions as to what should be done.

 I did still enjoy reading her book, since I did find myself agreeing with most of her points.
 It’s a lot easier to read a book that you agree with!
 It’s a serious read, but got me thinking a bit more about what I’m doing with my money and to be a little more skeptical of all the big money personalities and financial companies.
 And to watch out for fees!